 [Regulation 47CA inserted in Gazette 10 Feb 2006 p.
 672.]

 47D.
-Conditions on recreational skipper’s ticket
+Recreational skipper’s ticket, conditions on

 (1) The CEO may grant a recreational skipper’s ticket subject to any conditions the CEO considers appropriate for ensuring the safety of any person or the public generally.